-And then made them about 20 more times to make sure I got them right.
+And then I made banana oat pancakes about 20 more times to make sure I got them right.

-Okay, that last part was a lie.
-I made them 20 more times because I LOVE them.
+Okay, that last part was a little bit of a lie because mostly, I made them 20 more times because I LOVE them.

 - ARE: Full of flavor – banana, vanilla, cinnamon, maybe even a little nutmeg if you like.
 Yum.